dtpcoding/jekyll-netlify-boilerplate/pages/new-page.md

 ---
 layout: page
 title: New page
-meta_description: New page
+permalink: /new-page
-section: "{{name}}"
+section: new-page
-intro_paragraph: This is a new page
+intro_paragraph: >
+  This is the Blog index page, listing each post with an automatically generated post excerpt.
+It's a normal Jekyll page but uses the `_layouts/blog.html` template to output the blog's posts after the page content.
 ---
-This is a new page